-New Zealand government to invest $436 in Auckland City Rail Link
+New Zealand government to invest $436 million in Auckland City Rail Link

 Posted: 5 June 2017 | Intelligent Transport | 2 comments

 In New Zealand’s government budget 2017, $436 million will be provided for Auckland’s City Rail Link (CRL).

 In New Zealand’s government budget 2017, $436 million of new capital will be provided for Auckland’s City Rail Link (CRL), as the first tranche of the government’s investment in this critical transport project for Auckland.